1.1. Stress during certain brain development phases particularly harmful¶

 1.3.2.13.
 Increased susceptibility to oxidative stress¶

 1.3.2.14.
-Alteration of the immunological stress response (Kindling effect)¶
+Change in the immunological stress response (Kindling effect)¶

 1.3.2.15.
 Epigenetic changes due to early stress¶

 Epigenetic changes describe mechanisms by which the expression of genes and thus their activity are influenced.
-The effect of an epigenetic change can therefore occur in any of the ways described so far, e.g. a change in cortisol receptors or a change in the dopaminergic system.
+The effect of an epigenetic change can therefore occur in any of the ways described so far, e.g. a change in the cortisol receptors or a change in the dopaminergic system.

 1.3.2.15.1.
 Changes in DNA methylation¶